Emmanuel Mudiay: New York Knicks (2018–2019)

 On February 8, 2018, Mudiay was acquired by the New York Knicks in exchange for Doug McDermott and a second-round pick, as part of a three-team trade with the Nuggets and the Dallas Mavericks.
 In his debut for the Knicks three days later, Mudiay had 14 points and 10 assists in a 121–113 loss to the Indiana Pacers.

 Two days prior to the start of the 2018–19 season, Mudiay sprained his right ankle in practice; an injury which would sideline him for over two weeks.
 On December 14, he scored a career-high 34 points in a 126–124 overtime win over the Charlotte Hornets.
 On January 25, he was diagnosed with a left shoulder strain and was ruled out for at least two weeks.
 He returned from a 12-game absence on February 22 against the Minnesota Timberwolves.
 Mudiay missed the final two games of the season because of a sore left shoulder.

 Utah Jazz (2019–2020)

 On July 20, 2019, Mudiay signed with the Utah Jazz.
-In an interview shortly after signing with the Jazz he was asked specifically why he chose to sign with the Jazz organization and he stated that he "can look at him [Mike Conley] like a big brother and he can mentor me" and "a lot of players that have come here have developed and gotten better and that's something that I wanted to do."
+In an interview shortly after signing with the Jazz, he was asked specifically why he chose to sign with the Jazz organization and he stated that he "can look at him [Mike Conley] like a big brother and he can mentor me" and "a lot of players that have come here have developed and gotten better and that's something that I wanted to do."
 He also stated he had never played in the playoffs and that's something that he wanted to do.

-On August 3, 2021, Mudiay was included in the roster of Portland Trail Blazers for the 2021 NBA Summer League.
+On August 3, 2021, Mudiay was included on the Portland Trail Blazers roster for the 2021 NBA Summer League.